No products in the cart.

 FL General: This program is approved for 17 general CLE in Florida.

 FL Board Certified in Immigration Law: This program is approved for Board Certified CLE in Immigration Law in Florida.

 IL General: This program is approved for 14.0 units of CLE in Illinois through 2/22/2023.

 Professional Responsibility: This program is pending approval for Professional Responsibility in Illinois.

-WA General: This program is pending approval for general CLE in Washington.
+WA General: This program is approved for 14 units of CLE in Washington.